Clean And Sober… But There is More to Me Than That

 A number of these things were really rewarding, a great deal of it sucked plus all of it was hard work.
 Don’t wipe out all my vigilant efforts to change by calling me a recovering alcoholic just because I get angry when I get a parking ticket.

 Not because I can’t cope without a beer!
+Getting sober is not about that stuff.

 Have I switched out one addiction with another?